-People who have dementia may have trouble with language and communication, eating, memory, and basic care for themselves.
+People who have dementia may have trouble with:

-Some people who have dementia may refuse food or not eat enough to stay healthy.
-Some tips that may help are:
+Some people who have dementia may refuse food or not eat enough to stay healthy on their own.

 In later stages of dementia, the person may have trouble chewing or swallowing.
-Talk with their health care provider about a proper diet.
-At some point, the patient may need a diet of only liquid or soft foods, to prevent choking.
+Talk with the person's health care provider about a proper diet.
+At some point, the person may need a diet of only liquid or soft foods, to prevent choking.

 Keep distractions and noise down:

-To avoid surprising the patient, try to make eye contact before touching or speaking to them.
+To avoid surprising the person, try to make eye contact before touching or speaking to them.

 Use simple words and sentences, and speak slowly.
 Speak in a quiet voice.
 Talking loudly, as if the person is hard of hearing, will not help.
 Repeat your words, if needed.
 Use names and places the person knows.
 Try not to use pronouns, such as "he," "she," and "them."
 This can confuse someone with dementia.
 Tell them when you are going to change the subject.